Cheesecake & Egg Substitutes: What Works Best?

 Hello, Bakers!

-In a nutshell, eggs are required to make the cheesecake:
+In a nutshell, eggs are required to make the Cheesecake:

 No-bake cheesecakes are made with the cream cheese ‘pudding’ described above, which is chilled for several hours before being placed on a cookie base.